NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 Please refer to [SGLang Doc: Speculative Decoding](https://docs.sglang.ai/advanced_features/speculative_decoding.html#EAGLE-3-Decoding) for detailed usage.

+### SpecDec Bench

+One can also use `examples/specdec_bench` to validate the trained Eagle3 checkpoints in a variety of frameworks (vLLM, SGLang, TRT-LLM) on a set of datasets.

 ### Deploying Quantized model

 See more details on deployment of quantized model to TRTLLM [here](../llm_ptq/README.md).